kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

 If the capability is not in the signature list, the untrusted code cannot request it.

 If the capability _management function_ doesn't grant the request, the untrusted code fails to execute.
-The common usage of this is to grant a payment to third-party code, such that the third-party code can directly transfer on behalf of the user some amount of coin, but only up to the indicated amount.
+The most common use case for management functions is to grant a payment to third-party code, such that the third-party code can directly transfer on behalf of the user some amount of coin, but only up to a specified amount.

 The following example illustrates this use case with the `TRANSFER` managed capability: